Here is a look at the life of Jimmy Carter, the 39th president of the United States.

 November 4, 1979 - The US Embassy in Tehran, Iran, is stormed and diplomatic staff are taken hostage.
 Carter’s inability to successfully negotiate release of the hostages becomes a major political liability.
 The hostages are released on January 20, 1981, the day of Ronald Reagan’s inauguration.

 1982 - Becomes a professor at Emory University in Atlanta.

 1982 - Founds the Carter Center in Atlanta, in partnership with Emory University.
 Carter Center initiatives include monitoring international elections, fighting third world diseases and seeking international peace.
 One of the key accomplishments of the Carter Center is the near eradication of Guinea worm disease from more than three million cases in 1986 to 27 cases in 2020.

 August 9, 1999 - Receives the Presidential Medal of Freedom, the highest honor for an American civilian.

-May 14, 2002 - In a speech given in Cuba, Carter outlines his vision for improvement between the U.S. and Cuba regarding their trading relations.
-The speech was broadcast live and uncensored on Cuban state television.
+May 14, 2002 - In a speech given in Cuba, Carter outlines his vision for improvement between the United States and Cuba regarding their trading relations.
+The speech is broadcast live and uncensored on Cuban state television.